Best Traditional Home 2019: House of Tudor

 The Tudor period was a time of reformation and rebuilding in England.
 Resources previously dedicated to fighting wars and to the church were consolidated and redistributed.
 The country entered a medieval building boom.
 Unlike other medieval periods of great architecture, with the declining influence of the church, this was a secular movement.
 Therefore, the Tudor style is seen most prevalently in municipal and university buildings, as well as the palaces and mansions that were replacing castles and fortified country homes made obsolete by advances in weaponry.
 Another effect of the church having fallen out of favor is that people were spending more money on themselves, and in this way, the ornate Tudor style trickled down to common citizens’ homes.
 It is here that the now-hallmark Tudor-revival details emerged.

 Likely the most identifiable feature of Tudor homes are the half-timbering and crook framing.
 During the Tudor period, most buildings were timber-framed.
 Half-timbering is the practice of infilling, instead of covering the frame.
 Crook framing uses the natural Ys and curves of trees hewn into timbers to make posts and beams.
-The timber frames of modest Tudor homes were commonly infilled with waddle-and-daub, a woven wood substrate plastered with sticky earthen materials such as mud, sand, clay, and straw.
+The timber frames of modest Tudor homes were commonly infilled with wattle-and-daub, a woven wood substrate plastered with sticky earthen materials such as mud, sand, clay, and straw.
 Because the oak timbers were often finished with tar, Tudor homes earned the nickname “black-and-white houses.”

 Brick was becoming more available and more affordable in England during the Tudor period, and it was regularly used as an infill material.
-It was common to use brick for the first floor and waddle-and-daub for the second floor, though wealthier homeowners used more brick—and they used it creatively.
+It was common to use brick for the first floor and wattle-and-daub for the second floor, though wealthier homeowners used more brick—and they used it creatively.
 Some Tudor homes had brick walls with a herringbone pattern, some included clinker bricks, and many featured brick arches over the entryways, which had become an important part of the house to embellish during the Tudor period.

 The availability of brick also meant that, for the first time, houses had enclosed fireplaces, which had an impact on homes’ exteriors and interiors.
 Outside, the chimney became a point of pride and many Tudor homes had tall chimneys with elaborate brickwork and chimney pots.
 Inside, fireplaces changed the floor plans, which were historically open but were now being shaped with smaller rooms arranged around the hearth.